StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Method

-\textbf{Integration within the Generation Framework.} The masked Wav2Vec features are injected into the video latent through two audio-related attention modules: \begin{itemize} \item \emph{Audio Attention}, which introduces talking cues to drive expressive human motion during speaking segments. \item \emph{Interact Audio Attention}, which introduces listening cues to generate natural reactive behaviors during listening intervals. \end{itemize} All other layers in the framework, such as self-attention and cross-attention, remain audio-independent and focus on modeling visual and contextual dependencies.
+\paragraph{Integration within the Generation Framework.} The masked Wav2Vec features are injected into the video latent through two audio attention modules: 1) \emph{Talk Audio Attention}, which introduces talking cues to drive expressive human motion during speaking segments.
+2) \emph{Listen Audio Attention}, which introduces listening cues to generate natural reactive behaviors during listening intervals.
+All other layers in the framework, such as self-attention and cross-attention, remain audio-independent and focus on modeling visual and contextual dependencies.
 Note that our method disables text-based control and instead allows the model to generate natural motions purely from the audio.
-Specifically, we fix the text prompt to \emph{a person is speaking and listening.}
+Specifically, we fix the text prompt to ``\emph{a person is speaking and listening.}''

-\textbf{Listen-and-Talk Generation Ability.} By combining the base video model’s expressive generative capacity with phase-specific audio conditioning enabled by the audio mask, the system achieves \emph{natural interactive human generation}.
+\paragraph{Listen-and-Talk Generation Ability.} By combining the base video model’s expressive generative capacity with phase-specific audio conditioning enabled by the audio mask, the system achieves \emph{natural interactive human generation}.
 It produces smooth transitions between speaking and listening states and generates appropriate gestures and reactions, demonstrating realism and coherence far beyond traditional talk-only approaches.
+For additional details of this teacher model, please refer to Appendix \cref{ap_sec:teacher}.